Pharmacoepi-Data-Collaborative/home/README.md

 You are free to share and adapt the material for any purpose, even commercially, as long as you provide attribution (give appropriate credit, provide a link to the license, and indicate if changes were made) in any reasonable manner, but not in any way that suggests the licensor endorses you or your use, and with no additional restrictions.
+More information on licensing can be found [here](https://github.com/Pharmacoepi-Data-Collaborative/home/blob/Main/LICENSE.md).

 ✨ Acknowledgements
 ---